Best Self-Care Tips to Help You Commit to Your Goals

 Just Breathe

 Whenever you feel worried, frustrated, angry, or tense, do a deep breathing exercise.
 Take a deep breath, hold it for one to two seconds, and then slowly exhale for about five seconds.
-Do this 10 times and you’ll start to feel very relaxed.
+Do this 10 times and you should start to feel relaxed.

 It sounds so simple, but breathing is essential to life.
 When you slow down and become more efficient with your breathing, you may find that your problems aren’t as dire as you thought they were before you started the exercise.